PetarSpassov/Quinngard/README.md

 ### **Will this mod work in co-op?**
 Yes.
 You can play co-op with your friends, but you must launch the game in Peer-to-Peer, and they must also have this mod installed.
 If you play on servers, the mod will not be loaded.

-### **Will this mod affect multiplayer?**
+### **Will this mod affect PVP?**
-This mod DOES affect multiplayer, and using it in multiplayer is a BANNABLE OFFENSE.
-I take NO responsibility for any consequences of actions you take with this mod against other players.
-This mod is made specifically for consentual use between players and for cooperative play and has NO place in multiplayer (especially ranked).
+This mod should not affect PVP.
+However, using this or any other mod with malicious intent to gain an unfair advantage over other players is considered a BANNABLE OFFENSE.
+Please note that any consequences following abuse of this mod or any other mod will be the user's responsibility and not mine.

 ## __Uninstallation__
 Simply delete `res1.pak` (or whatever you named this pak to) from the folder.